-When can my employer deny time off?
+Can my employer deny my request for time off?

+Paid vacation time or sick time is not legally required in most areas of the United States, so even if you request time away, your employer usually does not have to give it to you.
 Your employer can generally deny your request for time off if you are using vacation time, paid time off (PTO), or sick time.
-Paid vacation time or sick time is not legally required in most areas of the United States, so even if you request time away, your employer usually does not have to give it to you.

 Most of these protections do not apply to requests for time off during the holidays.
 However, you might be able to get time off if you have a religious reason for doing so.
 Employers are typically required to provide reasonable time off to employees who have religious obligations, which might be especially relevant during the holiday season.
 If you are requesting time off to meet a religious obligation, your employer may have to grant this request in some cases.